Treats seizures. This medicine is an anticonvulsant.

 Warnings While Using This Medicine

-- Check with your doctor before using fosphenytoin if you are pregnant or breastfeeding, or if you have heart problems, high blood pressure, liver or kidney disease, or a blood disorder.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart failure, low blood pressure, or porphyria.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, yellow skin or eyes

 - Fast, slow, or pounding heartbeat, lightheadedness or fainting

 - Feeling depressed, irritable, or restless